 In limited circumstances, yes.
 If you are not a U.S. citizen, for example, then you should consult an immigration attorney prior to getting any record expunged, because you may require the records in immigration proceedings.

 9. Are only criminal records eligible for expungement?

 No, expungement is not restricted to criminal records.

 If you successfully defended against an order of protection that was brought against you, then you can have all public records concerning the order expunged free of charge.

 Additionally, if both parties to a divorce proceeding agree to have their request for divorce dismissed and they jointly request expungement of their divorce records, then Tennessee law permits expungement of all records pertaining to the divorce proceedings for an administrative fee of $50.00.

 Yes.
 If you would like to hire an attorney to handle your expungement, I (Daniel A. Horwitz) offer expungement services in Nashville for a small fee.
-Please click here to purchase an expungement evaluation and review a list of services offered.
+Please click here or complete the order form below to purchase an expungement evaluation and review a list of services offered.